ohsu-cedar-comp-hub/scMKL/README.md

 ```

 #### Parameter Optimization
-Kernel weights (sigma) are a parameter of the kernel approximation.
-Here we estimate sigma on a random 2000 samples from the training set before optimizing it with k-Fold Cross Validation on the training set.
+Kernel widths (sigma) are a parameter of the kernel approximation.
+Here we estimate sigma on a random 2000 samples from the training set before optimizing it with k-Fold Cross Validation on the full training set.

 ```python